Stable rank of $\mathrm{C}(X)\rtimes\Gamma$

 \section{Stable rank of $\mathrm{C}(X)\rtimes\Gamma$}

-In this section, assuming $(X, \Gamma)$ has the (URP) and (COS), let us show that the element $b$ obtained in Proposition \ref{alg-red} is an $\mathcal D_0$-operator (Proposition \ref{main-prop}).
-Hence the C*-algebra $\mathrm{C}(X) \rtimes\Gamma$ has Property (D), and has stable rank one by Theorem \ref{thm-ab-tsr1}.
+In this section, assuming $(X, \Gamma)$ has the (URP) and (COS), let us show that the element $b$ obtained in Proposition \ref{alg-red} is a $\mathcal D_0$-element (Proposition \ref{main-prop}).
+It follows that the C*-algebra $\mathrm{C}(X) \rtimes\Gamma$ has Property (D), and so has stable rank one by Theorem \ref{thm-ab-tsr1}.